 For that reason, many current and future health informatics professionals are taking advantage of specialized master’s degree programs that build on their work experience and knowledge of the health care field while refining their programmatic, technical and analytical skills.

-One of the most exciting aspects of health informatics is the future breakthroughs that “we cannot even imagine yet,” said Dr. Jonathan Mack, program coordinator for the innovative, online health informatics master’s degree program at University of San Diego.
-In a recent Q&A, Dr. Mack speaks about the state of this fast-growing industry and the significant opportunities for motivated individuals to pursue a meaningful career in health informatics.
+One of the most exciting aspects of health informatics is the future breakthroughs that “we cannot even imagine yet,” said Dr. Jonathan Mack, program director for health care informatics and nursing informatics at University of San Diego.
+In Q&A about career growth in the field of health informatics, Dr. Mack speaks about the state of this fast-growing discipline and the significant opportunities for motivated individuals to pursue a meaningful career in health informatics.